canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

 ```

 This would then need to be bundled by you and the resulting bundle will be the file you
-will have to provide (through an URL) to
+will have to provide (through a URL) to
 [the `attachWorker` API](../api/MultiThread/attachWorker.md).

 ## Defining a `representationFilter`, `manifestLoader` or `segmentLoader` callback